TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-licensingrequirements.md

 ## **Recommended steps**

 * Sign-ins are available only for Azure AD Premium tenants.
-They're not available for Bree or Basic licensed tenants.
+They're not available for Free or Basic licensed tenants.

 ### **Troubleshooting issues with Sign-ins**